Ce1er/dotfiles/README.md

 gthumb: easy way to set tags for wallpapers
 wayvnc: use a second monitor through a vnc connection
 kitty: terminal emulator, if a different one is used some files in `~/.config/hypr/` need to be changed as using kitty is assumed
+xdg-desktop-portal-hyprland: other desktop portals would mostly work but this is recommended
+seatd: if using openrc system. elogind would also work.
 ```

 ## Wallpaper